Frankie2030/Game-Programming-A3/README.md

 - **Vulnerable Windows**: Attack during the recalibration phase (yellow core)
 - **Pattern Recognition**: Learn and adapt to the boss's behavior cycles

-### Audio Design
-- **Background Music**: Atmospheric space-themed soundtrack
-- **Sound Effects**:
-  - Bump sounds when hitting walls/ceilings during jumps
-  - Stomp effects for enemy defeats
-  - Coin collection chimes
-  - Power-up activation sounds

-## Key Features
+## Other Features

-### Core Mechanics
+- Save and Load (from checkpoint)
-- Gravity-flip mechanics with cooldown system
+- Pause menu with full functionality
-- Stamina-based floating system (5-second drain, HP penalty)
+- Comprehensive Guide for Players
+- Powerups (Double Shot, Invincibility, Stamina Boost)
-- Invincibility frames with visual feedback
+- I-frames with visual feedback
-- Power-up enhanced stamina regeneration (3x faster)

-### Combat and Interaction
-- Gravity-aware enemy stomp system
-- Directional combat based on gravity orientation
-- Breakable tiles with dynamic collision updates
+- Breakable tiles
-- Bullet-based ranged combat system

-### Progression and Rewards
-- Three-tier star rating system based on performance
+- Clear condition with Star rating system
-- Real-time enemy defeat tracking
-- Time-based completion challenges
-- Persistent coin collection and checkpoints

-### Technical Features
-- Horizontal scrolling camera with smooth following
+- Horizontal scrolling camera
-- JSON-based level loading and entity placement
-- Comprehensive audio system (BGM and contextual SFX)
-- Full menu system with pause/resume functionality
-- Dynamic HUD with real-time progress tracking

-### Visual and Audio
-- Sprite-based animation system with multiple states
-- Boss HP visualization and phase indicators
-- Stamina bar with color-coded status feedback
-- Atmospheric space-themed audio design
+- Environmental Puzzle (with buttons and gates)

 ## Codebase Structure